 But before you set out to explore this ancient city, be sure to fortify yourself at one of the many cafés.
 Stop by Ca’n Joan De S’aigo(Carrer de Can Sanç, 10), Palma’s oldest café that dates back to 1700s, and order an “ensaïmada,” a traditional Mallorcan pastry.
 If you’re a coffee lover, visit one of the Cappuccino Grand Cafés.

 After breakfast, give yourself plenty of time to wander the twisting streets of the old town (El Casco Antiguo).
 Check out the 1000 year old olive tree in front of the Palma Town Hall (Plaça de Cort).
 Visit the Royal Palace of La Almudaina, a 10th century Moorish Fortress rebuilt by Christians in the Gothic style, and the Museum of Modern Art (Museu Fundación Juan March) before looking for the perfect spot for lunch.

 By now you’re probably a bit weary of sightseeing but be sure to visit Bellver Castle for a stunning 360 degree view of the city and surrounding mountain range and bay.
-Timing it around sunset you will not be disappointed by the view.

 Get insider travel inspiration straight to your inbox.

 Create an account with us and stay up-to-date with our exceptional properties, the hottest restaurants and calendar worthy events.
 Get inspired for your travels to Europe’s most fashionable destinations.